Table of Contents

 When it comes to exams, many medical students are crammers in the build-up to the test day.
-In the short term, cramming is probably one of the most effective ways of stuffing a large number of facts into your head.
-Unfortunately, after the exam, crammers mostly do not remember what they learned.
+In the short term, cramming is probably one of the most effective ways to pack a large number of facts into your head.
+Unfortunately, after the exam, crammers do not remember most of what they learned.
 In fact, without reviewing information, the forgetting curve looks like an exponentially decaying curve.

-Especially for medical students as future doctors, it is important to learn how to effectively synthesize and retain the knowledge for the long-term, both to gain the perfect score in board exams and to have the knowledge available to inform their clinical practice.
-There are many medical facts that doctors need to carry in their memories to function perfectly as experts in their profession.
+As future doctors, it is especially important for medical students to learn how to effectively synthesize and retain the knowledge for the long-term, both to earn the best score possible on board exams and to later have the knowledge available to inform their clinical practice.
+There are many medical facts that doctors need to carry in their memories to work as experts in their profession.

 How does Spaced Repetition Work?

 Instead of learning as many facts as possible within a short period of time, you should review material at increasingly spaced intervals after learning it.
 The perfect time to revisit information that you are trying to learn for your test day is right around the time you would naturally forget it.

 Timing is, therefore, very important.
 This means you should have more widely-spaced intervals between study times for the material that you are more familiar with and shorter intervals between study sessions for the material you are less familiar with.

 It turns out that thousands of studies have replicated this finding: people forget what they’ve learned at a predictable rate, but re-learning the material at spaced intervals dramatically improves long-term recall.
 With reminders of the initially learned material at particular intervals that are in direct relation to the forgetting curve, medical students can achieve much better long-term retention of the material.
 Thanks to spaced repetition, the forgetting curve starts to flatten out and results in better long-term retention.

 How to Integrate Spaced Repetition into your Lecturio Study Routine